 Seeing a loved one suffer is hard.
 It’s common and natural to want to fix things for our loved ones.
 Being around them can also be hard when taking care of someone wears you out.
 Something needs to change soon—otherwise you’re also not sure how much more you can take.

 If you’re trying to help someone who doesn’t want help, it probably feels frustrating, exhausting, scary… and out of your control.

 People are naturally inclined to want to control aspects of their lives.
 This is true for you and for your family member.
 The more we push at times, the more likely the other person will withdraw or double down on taking control of their own life.
-Think of a time where you wanted to make a change—maybe lose weight or eat better.
-The more someone asks about our food habits or whether we worked out that day, the more irritated we become... and we're more likely to resist making good choices.
+Think of a time when you wanted to make a change—like managing your anger or eating better.
+The more someone tells us to calm down or points out the junk food we’re eating, the more irritated we become… and we’re more likely to resist making good choices.